How to Choose the Right Unified API for HRIS and Benefits Integration (2026)

 • Dependent records, carrier connections, or HIPAA-compliant data handling are operational requirements

-• Normalized benefits data models—Employee Benefits, Employer Benefits, Dependent Benefits—must be consistent across all connectors, not siloed within specific systems
+• Normalized benefits data models, including Employee Benefits, Employer Benefits, and Dependent Benefits, must be consistent across all connectors, not siloed within specific systems

 • Predictable per-connection pricing with unlimited API calls fits your high-volume census sync workloads